wimaha/TeslaBleHttpProxy/README.md

   -c  --cacheMaxAge        Time in seconds for Cache-Control header (0 = no
                            cache).
 Default: 5
   -k  --keys               Path to public and private keys.
-Default: key
+Default: key -d  --dashboardBaseUrl   Base URL for dashboard (Useful if the proxy is
+                           behind a reverse proxy).
+Default:
+  -a  --apiBaseUrl         Base URL for proxying API commands.
+Default:
 ```

 Please remember to create an empty folder called `key` where the keys can be stored later.